-There have been 4 drug regulatory agency warnings from the United States.
+There have been five drug regulatory agency warnings from Ireland and the United States on trazodone.
 These include the following (note that some warnings cite more than one side effect, so the list below may not be equal to the total number of warnings):

 Trazodone Drug Studies:

-There have been 6 studies in three countries (United States, United Kingdom and Canada).
+There have been 15 studies done in 10 countries (Brazil, Canada, France, Iran, Italy, Netherlands, Spain, Taiwan, United Kingdom and United States) on trazodone.
 These include the following (note that some studies cite more than one side effect, so the list below may not be equal to the total number of studies):

-1 study on Trazodone causing risk of falls
+1 study on trazodone causing death or increased risk of death

 Top Reactions for All Ages: There have been 1,228 adverse reactions reported to the US FDA in connection with Trazodone.